haleyvferro/M3-Practice/README.md

 - Still see the review after refreshing the page
 - Delete a review
-- See a menu of all beers on the left side of the page - clicking a beer's name replaces the currently displayed beer's details with the details of the beer I clicked on (it's OK if the update beer description and add review buttons still persist data to the first beer instead of the selected beer)
+- See a menu of all foodItems on the left side of the page - clicking a foodItem's name replaces the currently displayed foodItem's details with the details of the foodItem I clicked on (it's OK if the update foodItem description and add review buttons still persist data to the first beer instead of the selected foodItem)

-## Rubric

-You can find the rubric for this assessment [here](https://github.com/learn-co-curriculum/se-rubrics/blob/master/module-3.md).